 Under the current automatic grant program under the 2018 Plan, Dr. Markels was awarded an initial option to purchase 30,000 shares of our common stock on February 11, 2020, with an exercise price per share of \$7.60.
 The option will vest in 36 successive equal monthly installments over the three-year period measured from the grant date, subject to Dr. Markels' continuous service on each monthly vesting date.
-Also on February 11, 2020, Mr. Meyers received a RSU award of 5,000 shares of common stock pursuant to the automatic grant program under the 2018 Plan, which will vest with respect to 1/3rd of the shares in three equal annual installments over the three-year period measured from the grant date, subject to Dr. Markels' continuous service on each annual vesting date.
+Also on February 11, 2020, Mr. Meyers received a RSU award of 5,000 shares of common stock pursuant to the automatic grant program under the 2018 Plan, which will vest with respect to 1/3rd of the shares in three equal annual installments over the three-year period measured from the grant date.
 The remaining terms of his options and RSU award are similar to the terms of the annual grants under the current automatic grant program.